 You can keep track of your cart by the serial # that is clearly visible on the front of the cart.
 Cart serial numbers are prefixed by the #95, #65 or #35, which refers to the size of your cart.

 Any permanent markings on the cart would be considered graffiti and the property owner would have to remove the graffiti before exchanging the cart or they would be billed accordingly.

 I've heard that the City is going to start sending us bills every month for garbage and recycling services?

-Billing residents for refuse or recycling services is not a part of the current proposal.
+Billing residents for refuse or recycling services is not part of the current contract.

 Don't I already pay for that on my taxes?